espindola-lucas/portfolio-backend/README.md

 - SocketIO
 - sqlalchemy
 - Tailwind
+- Docker
 ----------

 ## In the terminal run the following
-- npm run tailwind
-- python3 app.py
+- docker-compose build